Thanksgiving Day is Thursday November 28, 2013.

 Downhill ski and snowboard areas hope to be open this weekend Thanksgiving day.
 There should be plenty of snow, manufactured or real, and several runs open at local resorts by late November.

-And if there's snow on the ground, sledding, cross-country skiing, snowshoeing, and all kinds of snow-and-ice activities are a great way to burn off the turkey.
+And if there's snow on the ground, sledding, cross-country skiing, snowshoeing, and all kinds of snow-and-ice activities are always an option, regardless of whether it's a holiday or not, and are a great way to burn off the turkey.
 Or work up an appetite for it.

 The most famous Twin Cities holiday event, the Holidazzle Parade, begins on the Friday after Thanksgiving.
 The parade begins at 6.30pm nightly.